 Similar To: Muppet Vision 3-D

-When To Go: Visit after experiencing the more-popular Future World attractions or while waiting for a FASTPASS to become due.
-I recommend the late morning or afternoon, after you’ve raced around to Soarin’, Test Track, Sum of All Thrills, and Mission Space.
+When To Go: Visit after experiencing the more-popular Future World attractions or while waiting for a FP+ time.
+The late morning or afternoon is best, after you’ve raced around to Soarin’, Test Track, Sum of All Thrills, and Mission Space.
 Captain EO normally stops running at 7pm unless evening Extra Magic Hours are scheduled.

 Expect to Wait: It’s unlikely that you’ll need to wait any longer than it takes for the next preshow to begin.
 Unfortunately, that can be as long as 20 minutes if the previous show just began.
 If there aren’t already a lot of people waiting, ask a cast member how long it will be until the next preshow begins.
 You may want to grab a snack or something in the interim.
 Otherwise, the waiting area is dark and air-conditioned.